Editing.

 About copyediting.

 Depending on clients’ needs, I offer different levels of copyediting.
-In light copyediting, I edit only grammatical errors and flag other problems such as awkward wording.
-In heavy copyediting, I change awkward wording and can flag issues such as logical consistency or outdated terminology.
+For light copyediting, I fix indisputable errors and flag other problems such as awkward wording.
+In heavy copyediting, I rewrite unclear or awkward sentences; I also fix or suggest improvements for issues such as flow in reading and logic.

 A green chrysalis attached to a tomato cage.
 Unripe raspberries on the plant are in the foreground.